 Provided by: Bexar County Small, Minority, Women & Veteran Owned Business Enterprise (SMWBE) Program & Disadvantaged Business Enterprise (DBE) Program

 The Bexar County Small Business and Entrepreneurship Department (SBED) administers the Small, Minority, Women and Veteran-owned Business Enterprise program, Disadvantaged Business Enterprise (DBE) Program and coordination for US DOT Title VI Regulations as applied to Bexar County's Federal Highway (FHWA) funded projects, The SBED provides helpful links, information on education and training events and how to register as a Bexar County Vendor and getting your business certified.
 To learn more and connect to SBED services call 210-335-2478.

 Referrals provided by: Alamo Area Council of Government (AACOG)

 Through the Alamo Service Connection (ASC), the expansion of Veteran Services has included over 275 different resources for Veterans and their families available online, anytime, through the ASC's Network of Care database.
-This information is easily accessible by visiting the Ask ASC website and using the keyword "Veteran" when looking for a topic.
+This information is easily accessible by visiting the website.
 The ASC can also help with their extensive database of useful resources and one-on-one assistance with such programs as Medicare, Social Security, legal aid, housing assistance, home repairs, residential support services, assistance with emergency household expenses, and access to transportation services available in our region.